We are dedicated to building the capacity of local communities to protect and coexist with wildlife, while improving community livelihoods

 Our Priority Action Areas

-We strive to instill knowledge and a sense of appreciation for the environment, nature and wildlife among the school children, future conservation leaders and community members
+We strive to instill knowledge and a sense of appreciation for the environment, nature and wildlife among the school children, future conservation leaders, community members and the general public

 Our human-wildlife co-existence projects are focused on reducing costs and increasing benefits.
-We are working with local communities in reducing and preventing incidence of conflict and increasing the benefits communities get from living alongside wildlife.
+We are working with local communities in reducing and preventing incidence of conflict and increasing the benefits communities get from living alongside wildlife and improving community livelihoods.

 Predator research in Zimbabwe is still predominantly carried out in national parks, however private land can potentially provide suitable habitat for their conservation therefore it is essential to increase research in these landscapes so as to come up with practical solutions to conservation problems.